neuromorphs/l2race/README.md

 ![screenshot](media/oval_track_screenshot.png)

-You can ignore any warnings about gooey and IGD.
-(Gooey is a GUI launcher.
-If you have gooey installed, it will start the client with a GUI that is prepopulated with defaults and your command line options.
-But it is not necessary.
-IGD is a tool that attempts to open necessary ports for l2race via UPnP.
-Usually you don't need to open these ports now.)

 ### Start the server

 If you want to run the server on your local machine, do it like this: